fragaLY/catalog-service/README.md

-# catalog-service
+# Catalog Service
 [![Catalog Service CI/CD](https://github.com/fragaLY/catalog-service/actions/workflows/catalog-service.yml/badge.svg?branch=master)](https://github.com/fragaLY/catalog-service/actions/workflows/catalog-service.yml)

-The catalog service is the aggregator for different providers.
+## The catalog service is the aggregator for different providers.

 Data is stored and handled by ELK.
 For caches could be used Redis, only Redis supports reactive caching.
 See docker-compose.local.yml: